Princess Nails Are The Chic, Low-Effort Manicure Of The Summer

 AdvertisementADVERTISEMENT

 If you are doing your own nails at home, then the right tools, like a proper cuticle stick and clippers, can make all the difference.
-Navy’s Basic Nail Kit, £155, is expert-approved and a worthy investment if you like that polished aesthetic.
+The Ulta Beauty Collection Basics Manicure 5 Piece Kit, $5, is great if you like that polished aesthetic.
 “Since the nails are kept short and the polish is so delicate, any imperfections or roughness might be noticeable,” explains Streets.
 Focus on pushing back cuticles, buffing the surface of the nail, and filing into shape for a perfect finish.

-As for the colour?
+As for the color?
 “I would opt for a sheer beige or pink tint that blurs any imperfections and complements your skin tone,” says Rae.
-Alternatively, if you don’t like such a natural look, then princess nails will also work with a milkier colour followed by a glossy top coat.
+Alternatively, if you don’t like such a natural look, then princess nails will also work with a milkier color followed by a glossy top coat.
 In the salon, our experts rate BioSculpture in shade Luka or The GelBottle BIAB in Ballet as two beautiful sheer pink shades.
-If you’re recreating princess nails at home, then Essie Gel Couture in Fairy Tailor, £10.99, OPI Put It In Neutral, £18, and Chanel La Base Camélia, £30, all come highly recommended.
+If you’re recreating princess nails at home, then Essie Gel Couture in Fairy Tailor, $13, OPI Put It In Neutral, $11.99, and Chanel La Base Camélia, $33, all come highly recommended.

 Sold?
 Here's all the princess nails inspiration you need.